goauthentik/client-go/docs/ProxyOutpostConfig.md

 ### NewProxyOutpostConfig

-`func NewProxyOutpostConfig(pk int32, name string, externalHost string, oidcConfiguration OpenIDConnectConfiguration, tokenValidity NullableFloat64, scopesToRequest []string, assignedApplicationSlug string, assignedApplicationName string, ) *ProxyOutpostConfig`
+`func NewProxyOutpostConfig(pk int32, name string, externalHost string, oidcConfiguration ProxyOutpostConfigOidcConfiguration, tokenValidity NullableFloat64, scopesToRequest []string, assignedApplicationSlug string, assignedApplicationName string, ) *ProxyOutpostConfig`

 NewProxyOutpostConfig instantiates a new ProxyOutpostConfig object This constructor will assign default values to properties that have it defined,